Policing Popular Culture and Communication

 One of the most exciting—and at the same time challenging—aspects of media literacy education is its evergreen quality.
-Media technologies and issues change and influence one another relentlessly, challenging teachers to keep up on each front while trying to make sense of the collisions between the two.
+Media technologies and issues change and influence one another relentlessly, challenging teachers to keep up on each front while trying to make sense of the friction between the two.
 Add to that the fact that media literacy almost always involves popular culture—and its built-in penchant to confront social practices in some way or other—and the challenges increase.

 Which brings me to the notion of policing popular culture and communication, which is changing as I write.
 Three events from different parts of the world highlight both media literacy’s excitement and challenges.

-If you would like to understand the notion of ‘policing’ better, Fired in Toronto .
 Policing is done by police, whom society have licensed to enforce laws that make living agreeable to the majority.
 Policing is also an anthropological/cultural studies term that refers to the social behaviours that sustain values.
 The first is official and involves laws that have been passed via judicial processes.
 The second is unofficial and refers to unwritten, implicit laws within a group.
 Unofficial policing might involve how many dates before sex, fashion dos and don’ts, or who can and cannot say ‘nigger.’
 Another example involves Wal-Mart, which applies private censorship rules to the music it sells.
 Artists wanting Wal-Mart distribution must either re-record ‘clean’ versions of songs evaluated and specified by Wal-Mart or forfeit distribution.
 One side-effect of policing is self-control or self-censorship.

 Twitter is a wonderful way to share information and ideas.
 The protocols of tweeting and responsibilities of tweeters are still being negotiated.
 Three Toronto firefighters lost their jobs after posting misogynist tweets that violated the city’s social media guidelines.
 Two of the tweets quoted lines from The Office and South Park, television shows that are notorious for their politically-incorrect dialogue and events.
 What the firefighters—and the rest of Toronto’s public service employees—have learned is that it is NOT OK to reference politically incorrect lines from popular television shows.